o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 For more information about the viewport settings, see [Atom Tools Viewport](/docs/atom-guide/look-dev/tools/atom-tools-viewport/).

 ## Editing Material Graphs
-### Node Creation and Placement
+### Node creation and placement
 Nodes are the building blocks of every material graph.
+Every node serves a purpose, providing data or a distinct piece of functionality that you can add to the graph.

+To create and place nodes, do either one of the following:
-Every node serves a purpose, providing data or a distinct piece of functionality that can be added to the graph.
-Drag nodes from the node palette onto the material graph view.
-Nodes can also be created by right clicking on the graph view and choosing a node from the embedded node palette.
-Doing either of these will cause the node to appear at the drop or click position.
-The node will be selected and its properties will be displayed in the inspector for editing.
+- Drag nodes from the node palette onto the material graph view.
+- Right-click on the graph view and choose a node from the embedded node palette.
+When you create a node, the node appears at the drop or click position.
+The node is selected and its properties display in the Inspector for editing.

 Depending on system constraints, this process can be repeated to add any number of nodes to a graph.
 Some operations may take longer to perform based on the number of nodes on a graph or the number of selected nodes.